sanidhya-sitaula/hashmap/README.md

   Uses the `[]` operator to delete a given key.
 If the key doesn't exist, raises a KeyError exception.
 * `resize()` :
   Resizes the hashmap by updating the number of buckets
+* I have also included a global `print_hash_table(hashTable)` function that prints the hash table in an appropriate format.

 # Getting Started